 Those that can be measured by means of the technologies provided by WorkingAge partners, e.g. body posture.

 • PSYCHOSOCIAL FACTORS OF RISK

-Those that can be measured directly or through its effects on the individual by means of technologies provided by WorkingAge partners.
+Those that can be measured directly or through its effects on the individual by means of technologies provided by WorkingAge partners, e.g. mental strain.